A Legacy of Surrealism & Theatre

-Charles Henri Ford is considered the father of American Surrealism, and his magazine View was the main forum in the United States for the Surrealist movement of the 1940s.
-Before that, the little magazine he began work on in 1928 at the age of twenty, Blues: A Magazine of New Rhythms, was groundbreaking, paving the way for View.
+Charles Henri Ford is considered the father of American Surrealism thanks to his magazine, View, which was the main forum in the United States for the Surrealist movement of the 1940s.
+Before that, he was the editor and publisher of Blues: A Magazine of New Rhythms, in which he published work by Ezra Pound, Gertrude Stein, William Carlos Williams, and many more who would eventually become household names.
 In addition to his own prolific output as an artist, poet, and filmmaker, Charles remained a highly influential figure among artists of all kinds for his entire life.
-His sister, the actress and writer Ruth Ford, worked with William Faulkner on the play Requiem for a Nun, made numerous films, and was legendary for the salons she hosted in her large, art-filled apartment in the Dakota.
+His sister, the actress and writer Ruth Ford, worked with William Faulkner on the play Requiem for a Nun, made numerous films in Hollywood, and had starring roles on Broadway.
+She was legendary for the salons she hosted in her large, art-filled apartment in the Dakota, where she made introductions leading to many fruitful artistic collaborations.

 Indra Tamang collaborated on art projects with Charles Henri Ford for decades and cared for Ruth during the last years of her life at the Dakota.
 Having inherited the rights to the work of both siblings, he is at once copyright holder and meticulous steward of their significant cultural contributions.